Pawns are the only chess piece that can’t move backward. So it is advised to move them wisely. But what happens when a pawn reaches the other side?

 In chess, the queen is the most powerful chess piece.

-Does that mean that whenever your pawn reaches the 8th rank you should promote to a queen?
+Does that mean that whenever your pawn reaches the 8th rank you should promote it to a queen?
 Absolutely not!

 In chess, you can’t stick to a single strategy.
 At every step, you need to do the proper evaluation.